Liquitex tools helped artist Chen Dongfan transform Doyers Street in Chinatown

 If you go to Chinatown, New York city, you’ll see that the famous and historic Doyers Street has had a colourful makeover with Liquitex paints.
 Artist Chen Dongfan has transformed the 4,800 square foot of asphalt leading from Pell Street to Bowery which is lined with historic shops and restaurants like the Nom Wah Tea Parlour, the first to open in New York City in the 1920s.

 The mural ‘The Song of Dragon and Flowers’, is the work of artist Chen Dongfan (@chendongfan.)
 The artist has chosen to capture the soul and spirit of the dragon, as a visual embodiment of the area and the lasting Chinese cultural heritage.
 The flowers are a symbol of peace in response to the history of the neighborhood.
-The mural, which was completed over xx days will remain for three months and was recently featured on the New York Times, you can read the article here.
+The mural, which was completed over a number of days, will remain for three months and was recently featured on the New York Times, you can read the article here.

 Artbridge is a New York based non-profit charity which empowers emerging artists to transform urban spaces.
 New York City currently has a staggering 225 miles of street-level construction scaffolding.
 This ubiquitous construction eats away at the fabric of our neighborhoods.
 Since 2008, ArtBridge has transformed this eyesore into a canvas for local, emerging artists.
 These exhibitions have resulted in incredible exposure for artists, while artfully reinvigorating New York’s urban landscape.